Why Health Insurance Matters More After 50

 Basic Hospital-Only Coverage

-At $100-$180/month, basic coverage protects against catastrophic surgery costs even if you can't afford comprehensive plans.
+Hospital-only plans are the most affordable tier and protect against catastrophic surgery costs even if you can't afford comprehensive plans.

 High Excess Policies